 This is the reading component of the third level of the ESL Program.
-Students will build on the reading and vocabulary skills of level 2, reading full-length works of fiction or nonfiction books and continuing to improve and expand reading comprehension, discussion and vocabulary skills, and overall fluency.
+Students will build on the reading and vocabulary skills of level 2, reading full-length works of fiction and/or nonfiction and continuing to improve and expand reading comprehension, discussion and vocabulary skills, and overall fluency.

-Recommended Preparation: ESL 60, 62, & 64, or appropri-

-ate score on ESL placement test
+Recommended Preparation: ESL 60, 62, & 64, or appropriate score on ESL placement test